 #1 Keynote Books

-The Keynote books are a set of books put out by National Geographic and centered around TedTalks in order to get your students to speak English fast.
-Keynote offers its textbooks for various levels, with a “Keynote Advanced” book being. a good fit for an intermediate English language learner.
+The Keynote books are a set of books put out by National Geographic and centered around TedTalks to get your students to speak English fast.
+Keynote offers its textbooks for various levels, with a “Keynote Advanced” book being a good fit for an intermediate English language learner.

 Why are these good textbooks for tutoring English?
-They are a very good general textbook for your students to buy and use for your course because they are centered around TedTalk videos and they are a bit of a jack-of-all-trades.
-They have conversation questions, grammar topics, listening activities, and so on.
-They allow for a lot of flexibility.
+They are a very good general textbook for your students to buy and use for your course because they are centered around TedTalk videos and are a bit of a jack-of-all-trades.
+They have conversation questions, grammar topics, listening activities, etc. They allow for a lot of flexibility.
 You can go through the book and use it to provide grammar introductions and then add on extra grammar as needed.

 The disadvantage of these Keynote books (besides their painfully light ink) is that they don’t include the most tightly presented grammar.
 This brings us to the second book I suggest you buy…